pen-lang/pen/doc/src/examples/types/README.md

 # Types

-These are examples on how to use types and their values in the language.
+These are examples on how to use types and their values in Pen.